zeek/zeek/frameworks/intel.rst

 	@load policy/integration/collective-intel

-There is a simple mechanism to raise a Bro notice (of type Intel::Notice) for user-specified intelligence matches.
+There is a simple mechanism to raise a Zeek notice (of type Intel::Notice) for user-specified intelligence matches.
 To use this feature, add the following line to local.zeek in order to support additional metadata fields (documented in the :zeek:see:`Intel::MetaData` record)::